Week-Long Programs, 2023

 Pick-up/Drop-off Locations: Basalt Middle School Parking lot

 Participants will learn the traditional arts of fire making, shelter building, tracking, sensory observation, stalking techniques, and traditional shooting.
-We'll meet at Basalt Middle School each morning Monday-Wednesday, then pack our backpacks and mountain bikes on Wednesday for two nights of camping under the stars at Coal Basin Ranch outside of Redstone.
-Local parent and experienced tracker and outdoorsman, Andy Wasilawski will be our guide to exploration, experimentation, and adventure!
+We'll meet at Basalt Middle School each morning Monday-Wednesday, then pack our backpacks on Wednesday for two nights of camping under the stars at Chapman Reservoir Campground to practice our outdoor skills.

 Experiment with maps and compasses to find each days adventure.
 Lara Getz will guide participants on daily scavenger hunts using compass skills, directional observation, and collaboration to find bouldering locations, hidden natural treasures, rare plant communities, trailheads, and swimming holes.
 Adventures include mtn. biking, swimming, and rock climbing, but getting to each location will require skill, attention, and precise navigation.
 Meet at Basalt Middle School each morning to begin each day's adventure.